coder/code-server/docs/install.md

 ## Windows

-We currently do not publish Windows releases (see [#1397](https://github.com/cdr/code-server/issues/1397)).
+We currently [do not publish Windows releases](https://github.com/cdr/code-server/issues/1397).
 We recommend installing code-server onto Windows with [`yarn` or
 `npm`](#yarn-npm).

 > Note: You will also need to [build cdr/cloud-agent manually](https://github.com/cdr/cloud-agent/issues/17) if you would like to use `code-server --link` on Windows.